ucdart/PX4-Stable/README.md

   * STM32F4Discovery (basic support) [Tutorial](https://pixhawk.org/modules/stm32f4discovery)

 ### For UCD Developers ###
-The submodules 'jMavSim' has already be initialized.
+The submodules 'jMavSim' has already been initialized.
 If you pull directly from PX4 Firmware from GitHub, please run the following command

 ```bash
 git submodule update --init --recursive --force